- Early Childhood Education Program

 - Women Infants and Children (WIC)

+is a service offered on-site.
 WIC provides nutritional education, counseling and assessments for pregnant, breastfeeding and non-breastfeeding women and their children under the age of 5.
 Our mothers receive vouchers for milk, formula and cereals.